-Relevant Policy Analysis of Project Consistency ED-10.4 (formerly and in FEIR, ED-11.4) Encourage development of compatible uses and phase out non-conforming uses.
+Table C-1 Consistency Analysis Policy # Relevant Policy Analysis of Project Consistency ED-10.4 (formerly and in FEIR, ED- 11.4) Encourage development of compatible uses and phase out non-conforming uses.
 The SPA authorizes development of a vertically or horizontally integrated mixed-use project and encourages interaction among these uses to promote a lively community center.
 The SPA also recognizes the security and privacy needs of residents and contains standards and guidelines to shield on-site residential uses from the noise and activity likely to take place at the Property's commercial sites.
-The proposed modified Project's commercial activity would avoid conflict with residential development to the south and southwest of the Project site due to vertical and horizontal distance, an intervening landscaped slope and design features for that development.
-OPEN SPA OPEN SPACE AND CONSERVATION ELEMENT OS-1.2 Maintain existing landscaping along the City's major streets and expand the landscaping program along other arterial streets throughout the community.
+The proposed modified project cCommercial activity would avoid conflict with residential development to the south and southwest of the Project site due to vertical and horizontal distance, an intervening landscaped slope and design features for that development.
+CITY OF CA RSON GENERAL PLAN, OPEN SPACE AND CONSERVATION ELEMENT OS-1.2 Maintain existing landscaping along the City's major streets and expand the landscaping program along other arterial streets throughout the community.
 Del Amo Boulevard and Main Street are designated as one of the landscape theme areas in the SPA.
 Project entries from arterials roads are designated within the SPA as "Entries" landscape theme areas and would be subject to enhanced landscaping standards.
 Landscape would also be required along the internal streetscapes, including along Street A and public portions of Street B, which would be designated as a public street.
 OS-1.3 Require that adequate, usable and permanent private open space is provided in residential developments.
 Open space is required for residential development in Section 5.2 of the SPA.
 Additional requirements for private open space on the Property are detailed in SPA Table 6.2-1, General Development Standards.
 OS-4.3 Facilitate physical collection of recyclable waste.
-Per SPA Section 5.3.4, the proposed modified Project is required to provide recycling services for construction debris, and general recycling for residential and commercial uses should be continued after construction ends.
+Per SPA Section 5.3.4, the proposed modified project development under this Specific Plan is required to provide recycling services for construction debris, and general recycling for residential and commercial uses should be continued after construction ends.
 A comprehensive recycling plan should be submitted with site plan and design submittals to the City.
-SOURCE: RE Solutions, 2017.